tomjoht/learnapidoc/_docs/Resources/api-glossary.md

 request
 : The way information is returned from an API.
 In a request, the client provides a resource URL with the proper authorization to an API server.
 The API returns a response with the informatino requested.

+request body parameters
+: Parameters that are included in the request body.
+Usually submitted as JSON.

 request example
 : {{site.data.apirefsections.request_example.def}}